eclipse-thingweb/infrastructure/README.md

 1. After deploying Grafana, configure GitHub OAuth2 through developer settings
 2. Add emails for admin rights via role attributes: `[email==<USER_EMAIL>] && 'Admin' || 'Viewer'`

+## Domus TDD

+The [domus TD Directory](https://github.com/eclipse-thingweb/domus-tdd-api) is started via its own stack.
+The port and domain are hard-coded and should be changed accordingly in the YAML file.
+The API is available through `http://plugfest.thingweb.io:8081`, e.g. `http://plugfest.thingweb.io:8081/things` will return all the TDs.